-Shareholder Litigation and the Cost of Bank Loans -- Evidence from a Natural Experiment
+Shareholder Litigation, Shareholder-Creditor Conflict, and the Cost of Bank Loans

 University of South Carolina - Moore School of Business

 I study how the threat of shareholder litigation affects the cost of bank loans using a natural experiment based on a ruling by the Ninth Circuit Court of Appeals that makes class action shareholder litigation more difficult.
-I find that increasing the difficulty of securities class action suit decreases loan spreads, and the effect is stronger for firms closer to bankruptcy.
-The result is consistent with the argument that shareholder litigation can lead to wealth extraction from lenders in bankruptcy.
-I also find that the ruling increases loan spreads for firms with better credit quality and weaker corporate governance mechanisms, which is consistent with the argument that the threat of shareholder litigation can help discipline managers.
+Using a difference-in-difference method, I find that increasing the difficulty of securities class action suits decreases loan spreads.
+The effect is stronger for firms with higher institutional ownership, which is consistent with the argument that class actions suits can help shareholders extract wealth from creditors when the firm is in bankruptcy.
+Further analysis confirms that the effect is in fact stronger for firms closer to bankruptcy.

-Keywords: Shareholder Litigation, Bank Loan, Class Action, Wealth Extraction, Corporate Governanceworking papers series
+Keywords: Shareholder Litigation, Bank Loan, Class Action, Wealth Extraction, Bankruptcyworking papers series

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.